rubenperegrina/hashnode-rubenperegrina/clu2oshgu000309l98tmo05xm.md

 There's not much information at the moment, that's the official news, but I want to speculate a bit...

-I think that this is going to be a huge improvement for Angular, in terms of marketing and performance, Angular it's from Google but we don't know in which products they used, Angular has the potential to be used in many sites and many companies can adopt it, but Google has not done the marketing for it.
+I think that this is going to be a huge improvement for Angular, in terms of marketing and performance, Angular it's from Google but we don't know which products they used, Angular has the potential to be used in many sites and many companies can adopt it, but Google has not done the marketing for it.

-Now if Google starts this merge and starts to use Angular in more sites, Angular it's going to have a big impact and it's going to be more popular.

-In the other site with this merge maybe Angular will change a little bit its syntax or the way that we have been developing up to now, the releases maybe start to do slowly.
+Now if Google starts this merge and starts to use Angular in more sites, Angular is going to have a big impact and it's going to be more popular.
+In the other site with this merge maybe Angular will change a little bit its syntax or the way that we have been developing up to now, the releases may start to do slowly.

 %[https://twitter.com/sarah_edo/status/1770478763253379488]

 ## Conclusion

-It's a great news that Google will do this, I hope it will be a next step for Angular and the community, but we need time to have a look at it, we will wait for the next news about it, I will attach some references about it.
+It's great news that Google will do this, I hope it will be the next step for Angular and the community, but we need time to have a look at it, we will wait for the next news about it, and I will attach some references about it.

 Do you like this change?
 Do you already know Wiz?
 Let me know in the comments!